5 Supervised learning

 What happens if the columns aren’t linearly independent?
 In this case, out of the possible solutions with the minimum empirical risk, we typically choose the one with the smallest norm.

-Exercise 4.2 Gradient descent on the ERM problem (Equation 4.3), initialized at the origin and using a small enough step size, eventually finds the parameters with the smallest norm.
+Exercise 5.3 (Gradient descent finds the minimum norm solution) Gradient descent on the ERM problem (eq.
+5.12), initialized at the origin and using a small enough step size, eventually finds the parameters with the smallest norm.
 In practice, since the squared error gradient is convenient to compute, running gradient descent can be faster than explicitly computing the inverse (or pseudoinverse) of a matrix.

 Assume that \(N < D\) and that the data points are linearly independent.